-For undrawn loan commitments and financial guarantee contracts, ECL is measured based on Credit Conversion Factor of 34.6% for undrawn loan commitments and 100% for financial guarantees as at December 31, 2020.
+For undrawn loan commitments and financial guarantee contracts, ECL is measured based on Credit Conversion Factor of 34.8% for undrawn loan commitments and 100% for financial guarantees as at December 31, 2021.
+That is comparable to 34.6% for undrawn loan commitments and 100% for financial guarantees as at December 31, 2020.